Learn

 • Use the role that best describes the artifact’s primary outcome, not every secondary capability.

-• If one file stores facts and another file renders those facts, treat the stored facts as Data and the rendered output contract as Report.
+• If one file stores facts and another file renders those facts, treat the stored facts as Data and the rendered output contract as Template.

 • If a document includes instructions but its main purpose is still to capture governed facts, keep it in Data.